unplugin/unplugin-turbo-console/docs/features/pass-logs.md

 ## Initialization

+Add `~console` to your project entry file.

-Introduce `~console` in the entry file for initialization.
-The following are examples in some frameworks:
+Here are examples in some frameworks:

 ::: code-group